The History of Hair: From Ancient Styles to Modern Hair Care

 Early on, Greek men wore their hair shoulder-length.
 Those with means styled it into thin braids.
 However, as sports became popular around the 5th century, men opted for shorter styles, oiled to stay in place.

-History of Hair in the Renaissance Period
+Hair in the Renaissance Period

 In the Middle Ages, wigs lost popularity because they were discouraged by religious leaders.
 But they made a substantial comeback in the Renaissance period.
 During the 16th century, Queen Elizabeth was a style-icon with her red hair and pin curls.
 She amassed a collection of nearly 100 different auburn wigs as her hair began to thin with age.